 - In progress, and

-They can monitor what they need to accomplish and task progress, and they have a clear insight into how long it takes each project task to move across the board toward realization.
+Kanban helps teams boost efficiency and transparency as each team member has a clear insight into how long it takes each task to move across the board until realization.

 Scrum vs. Waterfall